vseitner/public-narratives/ServiceDescription.md

 -	Update current heat risk information: Changing climate conditions, development of urban areas and changed population statistics make outdated maps unusable.
 The developed algorithm allows updates on the fly.
 -	Finding locations with future risks: Organizations and companies dealing with vulnerable groups, can identify locations with high or low current and future heat risk, which is crucial for planning operation centres and deployments.

+## Benefits of Heat Risk Maps within GTIF
+1. Update frequency: HRM are not a single product or service, but can be updated if relevant input data changes (e.g. building stock, population density, updated climate models)
+2. Consistency: HRM use VDI conformal urban climate analysis and can thus either incorporate already available data or provide climatope information by the algorithm itself.
+3. Data availability: HRM uses open-source data that can easily be replaced if higher quality datasets are available.

 ## Heat Risk Maps
 ## Heat Risk Maps <!--{ as="div" }-->
 - Target resolution: 50-250 m (any)